SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Experiments and Evaluation

 \subsection{Experimental Setup}

-We evaluate the performance of our proposed system on an AMAX deep learning workstation equipped with an Intel(R) Xeon(R) Gold 5218R CPU, 8 NVIDIA GeForce RTX 3090 GPUs, and 256 GB RAM.
-We simulate one PS and 30 clients on this workstation.
-To reflect the heterogeneity in the computation capabilities of clients, we assume that the computing time of one local iteration on each simulated client follows a Gaussian distribution.
-The mean and variance of the Gaussian distribution are derived from time records of performing one local iteration on various commercial edge devices, such as NVIDIA Jetson NX and AGX.
-Additionally, for simulating the network dynamics of wireless links between clients and the PS, the outbound bandwidths are implemented to fluctuate between 2Mbps and 8Mbps, and the inbound bandwidths vary between 10Mbps and 20Mbps, as suggested in \cite{xu2022adaptive}.
+We evaluate the performance of \method on a hardware prototype system, which consists of an AMAX deep learning workstation equipped with an Intel(R) Xeon(R) Platinum 8358P CPU, 8 NVIDIA GeForce RTX A6000 GPUs, and 512 GB RAM, along with 80 Nvidia Jetson devices.
+To represent the heterogeneity among clients, the NVIDIA Jetson devices operate under different modes, with various configurations of active CPUs and varying CPU/GPU frequencies \cite{liao2023accelerating, xu2024overcoming}.
+Note that the algorithms and theoretical analyses presented in this paper are applicable to a variety of edge devices with diverse computing and communication capabilities, beyond the specific devices mentioned.

+Additionally, the clients and the PS are connected via wireless links.
+Due to random channel noise and varying distances between devices and the router, the outbound bandwidth fluctuates between 0.8 Mbps and 8 Mbps, and the inbound bandwidth varies between 10 Mbps and 20 Mbps.
 We use the PyTorch deep learning framework for our software implementation of model training and build up the connections between clients and the PS using the socket library.
 The source code is available at \url{https://github.com/littlefishe/Capsule}.

-\bluenote{We run 10 trials for all benchmark models and datasets with different random seeds.
-The standard errors are presented in the tables and the figures.} By default, each experiment is run for 1,000 aggregation rounds on SVHN, CIFAR-10, and IMAGE-100 to ensure convergence.
-During each round, $N_h$ = 10 clients are randomly selected to participate in the training process.
-Similar to \cite{diao2021semifl}, we use an SGD optimizer to optimize the models and adopt the cosine learning rate decay schedule \cite{loshchilov2016sgdr}.
-Besides, we set the same hyperparameters as in \cite{diao2021semifl}, where the optimizer momentum $\beta_l = 0.9$, the initial learning rate $\eta = 0.02$, and the confidence threshold $\tau = 0.95$.
-As for the adaptation algorithm, we set $\varrho_1 = 0.01$ and $\varrho_2 = 0.05$.
-Unless otherwise specified, the number of labeled data samples on the PS is 1,000, 4,000, and 20,000 for SVHN, CIFAR-10, and IMAGE-100, respectively, and the unlabeled data samples are distributed uniformly across clients.
+We run 10 trials for all benchmark models and datasets with different random seeds.
+The standard errors are presented in the tables and the figures.
+By default, each experiment is run for 1,000 aggregation rounds on SVHN, CIFAR-10, STL-10, and IMAGE-100 to ensure convergence.
+Similar to \cite{diao2022semifl}, we use an SGD optimizer to optimize the models and adopt the cosine learning rate decay schedule \cite{loshchilov2016sgdr}.
+Besides, we set the same hyperparameters as in \cite{diao2022semifl}, where the optimizer momentum $\beta_l = 0.9$, the initial learning rate $\eta = 0.02$, and the confidence threshold $\tau = 0.95$.
+As for the adaptation algorithm, we set $\alpha = 1.5$ and $\beta = 8$.
+For FedSwitch-SL and \method, the indices of the split layer we select are 2, 5, 10, and 13 for CNN, AlexNet, VGG13, and VGG16, respectively.
+Unless otherwise specified, the number of labeled data samples on the PS is 1,000, 4,000, 5,000, and 5,000 for SVHN, CIFAR-10, STL-10, and IMAGE-100, respectively, and the unlabeled data samples are distributed uniformly across clients.